-Flute and percussion duo, Caballito Negro, have recorded this EP as a celebration of their 2016 tour of the Pacific Northwest.
-It includes half of the Songlines program, which in itself is a description of some of the inner and outer landscapes humans must travel, using diverse instrumentation of six flutes, all kinds of western and non-western percussion, and sung and spoken word.
+Flute and percussion duo, Caballito Negro, recorded this EP as a celebration of their 2016 tour of the Pacific Northwest, and a re-mastered version is being released on Bandcamp.
+It includes half of the Songlines tour program, which in itself is a description of some of the inner and outer landscapes humans must travel, using diverse instrumentation of six flutes, all kinds of western and non-western percussion, and sung and spoken word.
 This is the first Caballito Negro recording from flutist Tessa Brinckman and percussionist Terry Longshore.

 Described as “music of hope”, David P. Jones’ Music For South Africa was inspired by the struggle against apartheid.
 Three movements in the work – Amandla, Ububele and Hamba Kahle, draw from traditional South African vocal and instrumental music, and the sounds of Johannesburg night-club jazz, and is a premiere of Caballito Negro’s arrangement.